Swaledale: Physical character

 Swaledale is a typical limestone Yorkshire dale, with its narrow valley-bottom road, green meadows and fellside fields, white sheep and dry stone walls on the glacier-formed valley sides, and darker moorland skyline.
 The upper parts of the dale are particularly striking because of its large old limestone field barns and its profusion of wild flowers.
 The latter are thanks to the return to the practice of leaving the cutting of grass for hay or silage until wild plants have had a chance to seed.
 Occasionally visible from the valley bottom road are the slowly fading fellside scars of the 18th and 19th century lead mining industry.
 Ruined stone mine buildings remain, taking on the same colours as the landscape into which they are crumbling.
-In 1989 Swaledale (and Arkengarthdale) were designated as a Barns and Walls Conservation Area, making it the largest conservation area in the United Kingdom.
+In 1989, Swaledale (and Arkengarthdale) were designated as a Barns and Walls Conservation Area, making it the largest conservation area in the United Kingdom.

-Swaledale is home to many small but beautiful waterfalls, such as Richmond Falls, Kisdon Force and Catrake Force.
+Swaledale is home to a number of waterfalls, such as Richmond Falls, Kisdon Force and Catrake Force.

 Agriculture and industry

 Sheep-farming has always been central to economic life in Swaledale, which has lent its name to a breed of round-horned sheep.
 Traditional Swaledale products are woollens and Swaledale cheese, which was formerly made from ewe’s milk.
 These days it is made from cow’s milk.
-During the 19th century, a major industry in the area was lead mining carried out in Arkengarthdale and at Grinton Moor.
+Starting in the 1700s, and continuing into the 20th century, a major industry in the area was lead mining carried out in Arkengarthdale and at Grinton Moor.
+Today, Grinton Smelt Mill, a Scheduled Monument, is considered to be the best preserved of its type in the Dales.